habibanalytics/Towards-Data-Science/README.md

 # 6 Months Towards Data Science

-I will introduce myself to get started.
 I’m Habib-ur-Rehman from a computer science background.

 I worked in Java, C# and C++ In the past.
 But for the past 6-7 months I have not worked in these programming languages.
 I tried learning python from different resources and so i figured to do it the right way.

-I talked to data scientists online and from their suggestions I came across a lot of courses that I want to do In order to learn Data Science the proper way.

-I will share
-* My code
-* My notes
-* Amount of time spent
-* My Mistakes
-* Links i am learning from
+I will share My code, My notes, Amount of time spent, Links i am learning from etc.
-* How i organize my courses

 ## My Plan